xtracthub/xtract-sampler/README.md

 # xtract-sampler
 ML code to sample a file based on cheap, easily-attainable features of a file.

+To see documentation about the code itself (re: features, readers, etc., please see the README file in classifiers/README.md)

 ## Training a model using a .csv:
 `python xtract_sampler_main.py --mode train --classifier ex1 --feature ex2 --label_csv ex3`
 - `ex1` should be either rf, svc, or logit for a random forest, support vector classification, or logistic regression model.